lucasfhope/foundry-fund-me/README.md

 You can use the arranged Makefile for all of the previous commands.

 If you want to deploy or interact with a contract on the SEPLOIA testnet, make sure your `.env` file is set up with the correct environment variables.
-To deploy or interact, make sure you add `ARGS="sepolia" at the end of the command or the command will be run on your local anvil chain.
+To deploy or interact, make sure you add `ARGS="sepolia" at the end of the command or the command will default to your local anvil chain.
 For example:

 ```bash
 make deploy ARGS="sepolia"